-They wanted their new Phillip Island home to be meet their needs.
+They wanted their new Phillip Island home to meet their future needs and liveability was important.
 Mike is an experienced tradesman, and Liz works in the medical field.

 Despite their experience in house building, going through the architectural design process and building a custom-designed house made them aware that there was a lot that they didn't know about when it came to building a home.